Dear Dr. Dave & Dr. Dee,

 Signed,

-Travel abroad provides an enriching and broadening experience, but some people are just not comfortable with change or the unknown.
+Travel abroad provides an enriching and broadening experience.
+But, some people such as your coworker may not be comfortable with change or the unknown.

 Any travel, whether overseas or even in your own country requires planning ahead for health and safety precautions.
 The Centers for Disease Control (www.cdc.gov) and World Health Organization (www.who.int) provide up-to-date information on worldwide health issues, outbreaks, and warnings.
 Many countries require immunizations before entering their country.